See all > Living & wellness

-In the case of SAD, there is a large body of literature surrounding successful treatment options.
+In the case of SAD, there’s a large body of literature surrounding successful treatment options.
 As with other forms of depression, doctors can recommend both medication and talk therapy.
 For this particular form of depression however, one of the most successful treatment options is light therapy.
 This involves exposing the affected person to a specially designed light that mimics sunlight.
 Exercise and taking vitamin D supplements are often recommended as well.
 A sunny vacation is more expensive option, but keep in mind that symptoms will likely return when you do.

 Did you know?

 SAD can also affect people closer to the equator.
 A small number of people experience SAD in the reverse, experiencing symptoms in the spring and summer.
-Symptoms are similar to winter SAD except that those affected typically experience appetite and weight loss, and difficulty sleeping.
+Symptoms are similar to winter SAD except that those affected typically experience lower appetite and weight loss, and difficulty sleeping.
 While winter SAD increases the further north you go, summertime SAD more often affects those living closer to the equator.
 The cause seems to be linked to levels of melatonin and sufferers of summertime SAD can even experience hypomania.